 Support attention with sensory circuits

 Sensory circuits have evolved from sensory diets.
-They are like a gym circuit, but using sensory based activities to support a child’s readiness to learn.
-You can easily integrate sensory circuits into a child’s day.
+The best way to imagine them is to think of a gym circuit, so a number of activities which are set out for children to complete.
+Instead of weights, you’re using sensory based activities chosen to support a child’s readiness to learn.
+It’s easy enough to integrate sensory circuits into a child’s day.
+However, it is important that you are choosing the right activities to match their arousal needs.
 This article will explore

 • Examples of sensory circuits